RiemaLabs/modular-indexer-committee/README.md

 ## What is Committee Indexer?
-Committee indexer serves as a key component of Modular Indexer, and is responsible for reading each block of Bitcoin, calculating protocol states, and summarizing these states as a polynomial commitment namely checkpoint.
+Committee indexer serves as a key component of the Modular Indexer, and is responsible for reading each block of Bitcoin, calculating protocol states, and summarizing these states as a polynomial commitment namely checkpoint.
 Whenever the committee indexer obtains a new Bitcoin block, it generates a new checkpoint for the protocol and publishes it to the data availability layer for users to access.
 It is permissionless; anyone can operate his/her committee indexer for a given meta-protocol.

 ## What is Happening for Committee Indexer?
 - Support Self-Mint and Burn logic for the BRC-20 meta-protocol and update to handle transactions with 5-byte ticks efficiently.